 INSURANCE: Insurance is required to rent equipment with very few exceptions.
 The replacement value will vary based on what you rent.
 If you are in the market for short term insurance, Frankel & Associates offers a rented equipment policy for $285 for the first 2 days and $65 for each subsequent day.
 Note that this policy does not cover anything other than damage to the equipment you rent.
 They do offer full production insurance as well.

-TRANSPORTATION: If Olivia will be shooting your film, then she will take care of all the transportation for you.
+TRANSPORTATION: If Olivia will be shooting your film, then she will take care of all the transportation for you, unless your location requires the use of an unpaved road to get there.
 She'll bring the gear to set every day, and take it home every night unless it can safely be left on location.
 If you are renting the camera on its own, you will need to provide your own transportation.